John Malecki

-John Malecki (born May 26, 1988) is a former American football offensive guard.
+John Malecki (born May 26, 1988) is an American former professional football player who was an offensive guard in the National Football League (NFL).
 He signed with the Tennessee Titans as an undrafted free agent in 2010.
-He played college football at Pittsburgh.
+He played college football for the Pittsburgh Panthers.
+Malecki is now a content creator focused on woodworking and power tools.

-Since 2016, John has had a YouTube channel "John Malecki" making projects ranging from do it yourself to fine furniture, made out of wood, metal, and epoxy.
-He co-hosts a podcast, "Made for Profit", with Brad Rodriguez of the YouTube channel Fix This Build That.

 College career

-He played college football at Pittsburgh.
+He played college football at the University of Pittsburgh.
 He was named to the Big East All-Academic Football Team.
 After the 2008 season, he was selected as the Pittsburgh Panthers Most Improved Offensive Player.

 Professional career

 Tennessee Titans

-On April 26, 2010, Malecki signed with the Tennessee Titans as an undrafted free agent.
+On April 10, 2010, Malecki signed with the Tennessee Titans as an undrafted free agent.
 On August 10, 2010, he was released.

 Cleveland Browns

 On August 13, 2010, Malecki signed with the Cleveland Browns.
 On August 31, he was released.

 Tampa Bay Buccaneers

 On October 26, 2010, Malecki signed with the Tampa Bay Buccaneers to join the practice squad.
 After spending the 2010 season on the practice squad, he was re-signed by the Tampa Bay Buccaneers on January 4, 2011 to a futures contract.